Carol Jerrems: Photographs

 Artlines | 4-2020 | December 2020

-QAGOMA has recently acquired three important works by the celebrated Australian photographer Carol Jerrems, including Vale Street 1975, purchased with funds from Paul Taylor.
+QAGOMA acquired three important works by the celebrated Australian photographer Carol Jerrems, including Vale Street 1975, purchased with funds from Paul Taylor.
 As Michael Hawker writes, the three photographs capture Australia’s 1970s counterculture.

 Australian artist Carol Jerrems’s work emerged from her strong commitment to feminism and her desire to represent the optimism and confidence that informed the broad social change of the era in which she was active.
 Tragically, her career spanned just nine years, from her first exhibition in 1971 to her death in February 1980, just three weeks before her 31st birthday.
 A quintessential image of the 1970s, Vale Street is a masterful balance of contemporary and classical references.